hucancode/hucancode/src/resume/resume.typ

   name: "AtCreator",
   skills: "Laravel, Fastlane, React Native, XCode CLI",
   date: "July 2020 - July 2022",
-  [Managed an app making system, allowing users to build custom Android/iOS application with no technical prerequisite], [Maintained an automated app building system, using Laravel, Fastlane, Nodejs, XCode], [Built highly customizable React Native applications, offering 9 different themes with feature set suitable for various kind of application: restaurant, apparel shop, hotel, taxi services, and more], [Support HTTPS with both manual and automatic methods], )
+  [Maintained an app making system, allowing users to build and publish custom Android/iOS application with no technical prerequisite.
+Similar to Wix, but for mobile application], [Maintained an automated app building system, using Fastlane, Nodejs, XCode], [Built highly customizable React Native applications, offering 9 different themes with feature set suitable for various kind of application: restaurant, apparel shop, hotel, taxi services, and more], [Support HTTPS with both manual and automatic methods], )